Console Guide

 From volume detail page:

-- Click Attach to Instance
+- Click Attach to Server

-- Select target instance
+- Select target server

 - Volume appears as